nprowe01/CoderDocTools/README.md

 Develop branch: ![Build status](https://travis-ci.org/borjafdezgauna/CoderDocTools.svg?branch=develop)

+# This fork

+I tend to use tables within my markdown pages which the original build doesn't support so I'm adding that.
+Also I'm using a later version of Visual Studio & .NET.

 # About this project
 This project features some tools I wrote to make documenting code a bit easier: